Meep’s Healthy Cranberry Sauce with Maple & Chia

 Maia James

 Looking for a different guide?

-Browse them all HERE.
+Growing up, my mom did most of the cooking in our exceedingly health-conscious kitchen.
 At Thanksgiving, she delegated a share of the labor–grate this daikon radish, rinse these aduki beans, scrub this large hubbard squash that will serve as our turkey, roll out this cardboard-like pie crust made of sprouted spelt and ghee–but most of the recipes were her own.

 My parents do now eat meat, and my mom (Nana) still delegates certain tasks to Meep–brine this pastured organic Amish turkey that I’m too grossed out to touch after all those vegetarian years–during the hectic preparations of the annual Thanksgiving meal we enjoy together.